-During a meeting with a firm recently, I had a Partner tell me that new business was, “falling from the sky”, and that his firm over the years had assembled, “the most talented people compared with any firm in their market”.
-This partner was incredibly excited and proud of his firm, and after meeting with him and others, it was plain to see it was a great place to work with many opportunities.
-On the same business trip, and quite literally across the street, another firm described their struggles of growth and profitability that had fallen on the firm over many years.
+I once had a Partner tell me that new business was falling from the sky, and that, over the years, his firm had assembled the most talented people compared to any firm in their market.
+This partner was incredibly excited and proud of his firm, and, after meeting with him and others, it was plain to see it was a great place to work with many available opportunities.
+On the same business trip, and quite literally across the street, another firm described the struggles of growth and profitability that had fallen on the firm for many years.
 It was an incredible tale of two firms.
-One had established a growth culture many years ago and was humming along undisturbed by any notion of a staffing crisis, and another firm on the other side of the tracks that was searching for answers
+One had established a growth culture many years ago and was humming along undisturbed by any notion of a staffing crisis, and another firm on the other side of the tracks was searching for answers.

 Growth creates a powerful force for attracting and keeping talent.
-It generates opportunities for talented people to develop new skills, become involved in interesting, challenging work, and progress at a good pace through the multiple stages of their career.
+It generates opportunities for talented people to develop new skills, become involved in interesting and challenging work, and progress at a good pace through the multiple stages of their career.

-Young, ambitious people, the ones you really want on the team, look out at the landscape of opportunities in front of them, and regularly make decisions as to whether this continues to be the place for them to work.
+Young, ambitious people, the ones you really want on the team, look out at the landscape of opportunities in front of them and regularly make decisions as to whether it continues to be the place for them to work.
 Will I grow my skills here?
 Will I find new and interesting opportunities?
 Will I meet new people who can challenge my skills and thinking?
-When the answers are affirmative, the gravitational pull to switch to an unknown environment is not strong, even when fielding weekly calls from headhunters…and they are.
-Families are also asking these questions about their loved one’s career path, by the way, so considering their view is important.
+When the answers are affirmative, the gravitational pull to switch to an unknown environment is weakened, even when they field weekly calls from headhunters…and they are.
+Families, including spouses, are obviously incredibly interested their loved one’s career path, so considering their view is also important.

 Continually provide people the opportunity to grow and you will be amazed at how capable they truly are, how contagious their energy and enthusiasm is, and how loyal they can become.
-In The Rainmaker Academy, we are fortunate to regularly witness and hear about people’s transformation and hear the appreciation in their tone or message that their firm took the time to invest in the development of their skills.
+In The Rainmaker Academy, we are fortunate to regularly witness and listen to stories of people’s transformation and hear the appreciation in their tone or message for the fact that their firm took the time to invest in the development of their skills.

 Obviously, many things need to fall into place for firm growth to occur.
-An investment and commitment to growth, of and through your people, are good places to start.
-Today there is great feedback from firms all over the country that report the lack of staff as a key challenge for them, not growth.
+Having an investment and commitment to growth, of and through your people, is a good place to start.
+Today there is great feedback from firms all over the country that report the lack of staff as a key challenge for them, not a source of growth.
 However, competition for business and people is, and always will be, fierce.
-Inevitably, firms that grow have great people and great people always seem to show up at high growth firms.
+Inevitably, firms that grow have great people and great people always seem to show up at high-growth firms.